snwh/paper-icon-theme/README.md

 This procedure requires ```autotools``` on your system.

-###Installing Paper

-You may install Paper by running the provided installation script:
+Or you can install Paper by running the provided installation script:

     ./install-icon-theme.sh

 ##Missing Icons & Requests

 When filing an icon request or reporting a missing icon, please take care in providing the following useful information: